Dscronias/DS-Real-World-Pub/Final assignment/Instructions.md

 # Final assignment

-**Due date**:31st January 23:59:59.
+**Due date**: 31st January 23:59:59.
 Send everything to this email address: [dimitri.scronias@univ-amu.fr](mailto:dimitri.scronias@univ-amu.fr).

 It's in two parts: a written report, and an oral presentation.
 Written report includes: your code, your data, written report.
 Oral presentation includes: a powerpoint presentation, a one-pager and a recording of you presenting (it can be audio only, no need for video unless you want to present an interactive tool).

+---

-# Oral presentation
+## Oral presentation

 Present your work as if you were presenting it to your boss.
 As your boss, I am mostly interested in your results and the insights you got from them; I can understand some basic statistics (e.g. regression, correlation, p-values...), but you should keep the technicalities low, as that is not the focus.

 When I will listen to your presentation, **I will not have read your written report yet.** My only knowledge of your project will be from the one-pager you will have written.

-## One-pager
+### One-pager

 A short summary of your whole work for me to read before I start listening to your presentation.
 It should not exceed a page (one-sided).

 It should introduce your subject, question, methodology, some key results and insights, and the limits of your analysis.

-## Presentation content & recording
+### Presentation content & recording

-Aim for 8-10 minutes.
-It MUST NOT exceed 10 minutes.
-With ten minutes of content, you shouldn't have more than 10 slides (which would already be a lot).
+Aim for 8-10 minutes. **It must not exceed 10 minutes.** With 10 minutes of content, you shouldn't have more than 10 slides (which would already be a lot).

 10 minutes will be very short, so focus on the most important parts of your project.
 Aim for clarity and conciseness.

 As for the recording, you can just record yourself with the microphone on your phone; speak loud and clear into your microphone.
 If you are just recording your voice, say out loud when you change slides.
 If you take a video, make sure you are audible.

+---

-# Written report
+## Written report

-## What should my report look like?
+### What should my report look like?
 What do I put in it?

 For the report, you can either: